sprintertech/sprinter-sdk/docs/docs/03-sdk/04-methods-reference/pool-asset-on-destination/poolAssetOnDestinationWithHook.md

   <TabItem value="native" label="Native Token Transfer with Contract Call">

-In this example, a native token (e.g., `ETH`) is transferred to a contract on the destination chain, followed by a contract call.
-The contract can receive the native token in addition to executing the call.
+In this example, a native token (e.g., `ETH`) is pooled from multiple source chains, followed by a contract call on the destination chain.

 ```typescript
 const settings = {